open2b/scriggo-site/scriggo-command.md

 Scriggo has a command line interface, the `scriggo` command, that allows to:

-* serve Scriggo templates with support for Markdown
+* serve templates with support for Markdown
 * initialize an interpreter for Go programs
-* generate a package importer for an existing application
+* generate the code for package importers

 Se how to <a href="/install">install the scriggo command</a>.